-So, after some research I found out that it was more of a problem in smaller dogs and was quite common in Cockapoos.
+So, after some research, I found out that it was more of a problem in smaller dogs and was quite common in Cockapoos.
 Some dogs can empty their own anal glands, and this happens naturally when they go to the toilet.
-In some dogs, if their poo is not firm enough, unfortunately the anal glands do not empty themselves and so fill up, which can cause irritation to the dog and even infection.
+In some dogs, if their poo is not firm enough, unfortunately, the anal glands do not empty themselves and so fill up, which can cause irritation to the dog and even infection.

 I called Vets 4 Pets and got her booked in for an appointment to get them emptied.
 Unfortunately, more than a year later, this is still a problem with Lottie and something we have to routinely book her in for every 4-5 weeks.
-We have tried adding more fibre into her diet (we add a handful of bran flakes to her breakfast) and putting her on hypoallergenic food due to her allergies,(which we haven’t quite grasped what they are yet, but we’re managing to get them under control more), and nothing has helped unfortunately, the vets and nurses have said it’s unfortunately just something that is going to happen.
+We have tried adding more fibre into her diet (we add a handful of bran flakes to her breakfast) and putting her on hypoallergenic food due to her allergies,(which we haven’t quite grasped what they are yet, but we’re managing to get them under control more), and nothing has helped, unfortunately, the vets and nurses have said it’s unfortunately just something that is going to happen.

 This procedure costs around £20 – £25.
 We were thinking wow, this could get expensive if we have to book her in for every 4-5 weeks!
-Which is when we were told by one of the nurses who worked for Vets 4 Pets about their complete care plan.
-The plan covers annual vaccination for your pet, 3 monthly worm treatment and 1 monthly flea treatment, as well as 6 of the anal glands (amongst other types of appointments such as nail clipping) appointments for free!
+This is when we were told by one of the nurses who worked for Vets 4 Pets about their complete care plan.
+The plan covers annual vaccination for your pet, 3 monthly worm treatments and 1 monthly flea treatment, as well as 6 of the anal glands (amongst other types of appointments such as nail clipping) appointments for free!

 I would definitely recommend the Vets 4 Pets Complete Care Plan if you have a Cockapoo with similar issues to Lottie!